2024–25 Kerala Blasters FC season: July

-On 20 July, the Blasters played their third pre-season friendly in Thailand against Thai League 1 club Ratchaburi F.C. which they won 1–4, with Mohammed Aimen, Kwame Peprah, Lalthanmawia, and Muhammad Saheef finding themselves in the score-sheet for the Blasters.
+On 20 July, the Blasters played their third pre-season friendly in Thailand against Thai League 1 club Ratchaburi FC which they won 1–4, with Mohammed Aimen, Kwame Peprah, Lalthanmawia, and Muhammad Saheef finding themselves in the score-sheet for the Blasters.

 On 24 July, the Blasters announced the signing of the French defender Alexandre Coeff on a one-year contract, following his stint at the Ligue 2 club Stade Malherbe Caen.

 On 26 July, the Blasters would announce the game tech platform, Batery AI as their presenting sponsor for the upcoming season.
 The next day, the club announced the contract extension of their Montenegrin defender Miloš Drinčić on a two-year deal till 2026.

 On 30 July, the Blasters announced the contract extension of their Indian defender Sandeep Singh till 2027 on a three-year contract.
 Later that day, the Blasters' young full-back Aritra Das announced his departure from the club following his four years at the club via an Instagram post.

 On 31 July, the Blasters would provide a statement which stated that Aritra will be joining the I-League club Inter Kashi FC as part of a transfer agreement which includes a buy-back clause in his contract to Inter Kashi.
 With the club's Durand Cup campaign set to begin on 1 August, the Blasters announced their kit and squad for the Durand Cup tournament on the same date.
 The club also announced that their forward Jaushua Sotirio was out of the Durand Cup squad after sustaining an injury during their pre-season tour in Thailand, and their midfielder Vibin Mohanan was also under rehabilitation with the team after sustaining an injury during the same tour.
 The Blasters also stated that their defender Prabir Das was also out of the squad as the latter returned home due to personal reasons, and the club further clarified that their goalkeeper Sachin Suresh and the newly signed defender Alexandre Coeff would join the squad in due time.
 Following the recent landslides in Wayanad, Kerala, the Blasters announced that their players would wear black armbands during their opening group fixture of the Durand Cup to show solidarity with those affected by the disaster.